Amanmeena0/Amanmeena0/README.md

 📅 June 2025  – July 2025
 📍 Delhi, India

-- Developed and maintained web-based modules for **trade data management systems** using modern frontend and backend technologies.
+- Engineered a RAG-based chatbot for DGFT using LangChain, ChromaDB, and Gemini LLM, delivering 99\% accurate responses with real-time, up-to-date data handling.
-- Designed data pipelines for **processing, cleaning, and structuring large-scale trade datasets**.
+- Scaled the system to handle 100K+ concurrent requests, ensuring high availability and low-latency performance.
-- Implemented automation scripts to reduce manual intervention and improve operational efficiency.
+- Built and optimised data pipelines to process 100+ documents, transforming unstructured trade data into a robust knowledge base.
 - Worked on integrating APIs and backend services to enable seamless data flow across systems.
-- Collaborated with stakeholders to translate business requirements into scalable technical solutions.
+- Integrated APIs and automated workflows, significantly reducing manual effort and improving end-to-end system efficiency.

 ## 🤝 Connect With Me